🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Do I Need A Medical Card in Iowa To Order Delta 8 THC?

 Delta 8 THC cannot be obtained with or without a medical card in Iowa.
-Retailers selling the substance are subject to police enforcement.
+Retailers selling the intoxicating hemp based THC products are subject to police enforcement.
 In the past, police have raided shops just for selling CBD.

 There are, however, laws that have enacted some forms of medical marijuana.
 To obtain CBD products and certain THC products in Iowa, one must first be diagnosed with a qualifying condition.
 Their doctor can then write prescriptions for dosages of state-approved marijuana products.